module specification

 The seminar programme will concentrate on problem-solving exercises and analyses of relevant cases.
 Questions will be pre-distributed to allow students to attempt answers in advance of the seminar.

-The learning and teaching materials will be available ahead of the lecture and seminar sessions on VLE (Blackboard) so students can read and attempt to solve the questions before coming to the class.
+The learning and teaching materials will be available ahead of the lecture and seminar sessions on VLE (Weblearn) so students can read and attempt to solve the questions before coming to the class.
 At the end of each seminar session students will have some questions to work on and reflect their learning in the next lesson.

 Learning outcomes